Blog

 Anne Hauth • September 25, 2025

 Comprehension is the ultimate goal of reading.
-Without it, reading is just word calling.
+Without it, a striving reader is just word calling.
 Strong comprehension allows kids to think critically as they read, enjoy stories on a deeper level, and apply what they learn from texts to real life.
-It's the key ingredient that turns readers into thinkers.

 Your kids are likely working on comprehension at school, but it's important--and easy!--to reinforce these skills at home.
 Research shows that interactive reading with adults has myriad benefits to kids, including deepening comprehension (National Reading Panel, 2000).
 Here are four easy strategies to try next time you read with your kids.